yssource/rhai/doc/src/plugins/module.md

 Operators (which require function names that are not valid for Rust) can also be registered this way.

+Registering the same function name with the same parameter types will cause a parsing error.

 ```rust
 use rhai::plugins::*;       // a "prelude" import for macros